Winson-030/dify-kubernetes/README.md

 Deploy Dify on Kubernetes

-> Feel free to email me if you need support 😊 [Email](mailto:a623719265@gmail.com)
+> Feel free to raise issue or email me if you need support 😊 [Email](mailto:a623719265@gmail.com)

 ## How to use